coder/docs/images/configure.md

 To make your image accessible to Coder, build the development image and push it to your container registry.

-To build your image, run the following command in the directory where your Dockerfile is located (be sure to replace the user/repo:latest placeholder value with your user, repository and tag names so that the image is pushed to the appropriate location.):
+You can build your image by running the following command in the directory where your Dockerfile is located (be sure to replace the `user/repo:latest` placeholder value with your user, repository and tag names so that the image is pushed to the appropriate location):

 ```console
 docker build user/repo:latest .